Kartoffelbauer/gandi-record-updater/README.md

 <h2>gandi-record-updater</h2>

-A simple zone file updater algorithm for the <a href="https://www.gandi.net/en">Gandi</a> LiveDNS API.
+A efficient zone file updater algorithm for the <a href="https://www.gandi.net/en">Gandi</a> LiveDNS API.
 The program is able to update the zone files of multiple domains (and there subdomains) by passing all required informationen over the command line.